NEW! THE UHA PHASE1 PLAYBACK TAPE DECK

 All UHA decks have DC motors!

-Much more speed stable and reliable than 40 year old AC motors including complex bearings to fail!
+Much more speed stable and reliable than 40 year old AC motors with complex bearings.

 There are over a hundred changes in from the stock deck.